whippet-code/whippet-code/README.md

 #### At Osborne - Working with a mix of technologies from PHP full custom sites, Statamic/Laravel builds, bespoke wordpress theme & plug-in site builds, hosting and support.
 #### Freelance - Working with Laravel & TALL stack (Tailwind css, Alpine JS, Laravel & Livewire).
 Also finding joy in Statamic as a build solution.
-#### Artisticly - Working with p5.js & print making to find ways of merging digital, analog, virtual, real, online & off-line.
+#### Artistically - Working with p5.js & print making to find ways of merging digital, analog, virtual, real, online & off-line.

 <p align="center">
   <span> </span>